 Smit says that when the agency engages with a client on a brief, the team digs deep to uncover insights and learn how their proprietary data capabilities can accelerate brand goals.
-"Optimizing against vanity metrics will not help clients move their UM is recognized as the leading media agency in terms of best place to work (Ad Age), the #1 most competitive agency in Canada (RECMA) and also ranked #1 in the leader quadrant for strength in data analytics, technology and strategic vision (Forrester).
+"Optimizing against vanity metrics will not help clients move their business forward.
+The key is to align strategy and media to the business metrics that will improve performance," she says.

+UM is recognized as the leading media agency in terms of best place to work (Ad Age), the #1 most competitive agency in Canada (RECMA) and also ranked #1 in the leader quadrant for strength in data analytics, technology and strategic vision (Forrester).